MattDierick/RTD-AzureAD-APM/source/class2/module1/module1.rst

       :align: center
    |

 #.
-Behind the scene, the deployment creates an Azure Enterprise Application for Bluesky.
-We can see it in Azure portal (you don't have access in this lab).
-With this Enterprise Application, Azure knows where to redirect you when authenticated.
+Behind the scene, the deployment creates an ``Azure Enterprise Application`` for ``Bluesky``.
+We can see it in ``Azure portal`` (you don't have access in this lab).
+With this Enterprise Application, Azure knows where to redirect the user when authenticated.
 And this app has the certificate and key used to sign the SAML assertion.

    .. image:: ../pictures/module1/azure_portal.png
       :align: center